 Greg Argos joined CBS 3’s Eyewitness News team as a general assignment reporter in August, 2015.

-Along the way, Argos has earned three regional Emmy Awards and three Associated Press Awards for his reporting.
+Along the way, Argos has earned six regional Emmy Awards and three Associated Press Awards for his reporting, including two for his work in Philadelphia.
 He is a 2008 graduate of New York University where he earned a Bachelor of Arts degree in broadcast journalism and political science.
 Argos, who is of Greek heritage, minored in Hellenic studies.

 Argos lives in South Philadelphia with his wife, Alexandra.
 She’s a fellow reporter.
 They keep busy chasing their toddler, Theo, around the house.